dbt-labs/learn.getdbt.com/working_session_guides.md

 # Working Group #2

-**Facilitation Guide** Ask people how they want to work by sending you a private message in Zoom chat:
+**Facilitation Guide** Ask people how they want to work by sending you a private message in chat:
 (1) Independently then check in towards the end
 (2) Guided with a screen share